-Zikalala has been outspoken in recent months about the challenges facing his province, most vocally so regarding accusations of "economic sabotage" resulting from embattled airline South African Airlines' (SAA) decision to cut flights to Durban.
 He was also expected to deliver a strategy to combat the province's wasteful expenditure as was outlined in the latest report by the Auditor General, who deemed the province the most irregular of all.
-He said that KZN department of Transport will create 63 000 work opportunities through the Expanded Public Works Programme (EPWP) in the 2020/2021 financial year.
-This includes 4000 newly recruited youth under the Vukayibambe Road Maintenance Programme.
+He said that KZN department of Transport will create 63 000 work opportunities through the Expanded Public Works Program (EPWP) in the 2020/2021 financial year.
+This includes 4000 newly recruited youth under the Vukayibambe Road Maintenance Program.

-He also announced that a new youth programme to ensure employment for young people.
+He also announced that a new youth program to ensure employment for young people.